TheVolecitor/BeatBoss/ADDONS.md

 # Addon Development Guide

 This guide explains how to develop addons for the application.
-Addons are external HTTP servers that follow the Eclipse Music spec that allow developers to extend the application's capabilities by providing search results, metadata, lyrics, and synchronization services.
+Addons are external HTTP servers that follow the BeatBoss and Eclipse Music spec that allow developers to extend the application's capabilities by providing search results, metadata, lyrics, and library sync.

 ---